ROHITMUKHERJEE9/Task-Management-CLI-Tool-/README.md

 4. Delete Task
 5. Exit
 Choose an option: 2
-1. Finish reading book
+1. Buy groceries
 ```

 ## File Structure

-- `task_manager.py`: The main script that runs the CLI Task Manager.
+- `CODE`: The file which contains main script that runs the CLI Task Manager.
 - `tasks.txt`: The file where all tasks are stored.
-This file is automatically created in the same directory as the script.

-## Acknowledgments

-This tool was developed as a simple demonstration of how to create a basic CLI application in Python.